usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

 The Field Manual, while a distinctive work with many special and bespoke characteristics, is also *aspiring* to be OSCAL.

-The surest sign of this is the series of patterns and structural regularities throughout the document and especially in Chapter 4 - sure indications (as noted explicitly) of "intent" in their organization and composition.
+The surest sign of this is the series of patterns and structural regularities throughout the document and especially in Chapter 4 - indications (as also noted explicitly) of "intent" in their organization and composition.
 What this document describes as *leader requirements*, *attributes* and *capabilities* become controls in OSCAL.

 However, if Chapter 4 is a control catalog, the next question is, what is a profile.